SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

   * Requires micro-managing of Gizmo placement when having them follow the player is not ideal

 ### Tier 3: Chrono
 * A time-based combo class that triggers bonus attacks by attacking at precise moments and can jump back in time
 * Combo Mechanic:
   * Shortly after each attack, you will be prompted to attack again.
 If you attack at the right time, your combo will increase by 1.
 If not, the combo breaks.
   * At each multiple of 5 combo points, a flurry of bonus projectiles are unleashed
     * Higher combo counts produce more projectiles
   * Weapon use time (including the bonus from rapid fire) scales:
     1. the time between attacking and being prompted to attack again (the delay should be fairly short and slightly random)
     1. the time window during which attacking results in a combo
 * Resource: Memories
   * Every 3 seconds, the player's location and combo count is recorded in a memory
   * Up to 5 memories can be stored (15 seconds)
   * Gaining a memory while at capacity erases the oldest memory
   * The location of the most recent memory is marked
 * Ability 1: Time Jump
   * Jumps back to the most recent memory (consumes that memory)
     * The player is teleported to the location
     * The combo count is set to the value it had been at that time
   * Can be used multiple times in a row to jump back in sequence, but the memories are consumes so you can run out of memories to jump to
 * Ability 2: Redo
   * Similar as Time Jump except half of the life lost is restored
     * Also, it jumps back to the memory with the highest life and consumes the more-recent memories along the way
     * Makes it worthwhile to keep an old memory in the queue, but doing so requires frequent jumps - makes it difficult to build combo
   * 5 minute cooldown
   * Example:
     * The memory has 200 life and the player current has 20 life
     * They have lost 180 life so they will gain 90
     * The player's new life amount will be 110
 * The goal would be to consistently combo, trigger the combo burst, and then use Time Jump to restore the combo count and keep going.
   * This class is meant to be challenging to play, but will have a very high potential.

+# Minion (pure minion stuff)
+### Tier 1: Summoner
+* First Ability: temporary minions
+  * A minion attack that is available right at unlock to give players something to use early on
+  * Creates time-limited minions that scale with level/attributes
+  * Does not consume minion cap, but the max number of these is limited by cap (1/minion cap and 2/sentry cap)
+    * Example: If you have 3 minion slots and 1 sentry slot then you can have 5 of these
+  * Requires a short channel time (move slowly, but not attack or use items during this)
+  * Start off grounded and become flying at later level
+  * Maintaining several of these will consume a considerable amount of mana and require you to spend a lot of time channeling, which puts the player in danger
+  * The goal is for this to be a core ability early on, and act as filler for when you have a safe moment in later game
+* First Ability Alternate (not related to first ability but each class has only 2 ability slots)
+  * A cycling toggle ability to convert minion slots into sentry slots at a 2:1 ratio (use multiple times to select number of slots to convert)
+  * This will allow players to build around sentries while wearing the standard minion armor if they so choose
+* Second Ability: Command
+  * commands all minions to switch to the target nearest the cursor (some mod minion's AIs might not obey this)
+* Second Ability Alternate: Recall
+  * teleports all minions back to the player
+  * sentries are teleported to nearest valid location if there is one

+### Tier 3: Soul Binder
+* Focuses on having a few very strong minions
+* Can sacrifice minion capacity for minion damage.
+Use the skill repeatedly to cycle through the amount of slots to sacrificed.
+The overall damage is increased.
+For example, giving up 1 of 3 minion slots would increase minion damage by >50%.
+* Can toggle on soul binding.
+This further increases minion damage, but gives each minion a life bar.
+Minions take damage from projectiles.
+When the player is hit, the nearest minion also takes damage.
+When a minion dies, the player takes a decent chunk of damage.
+Reducing minion cap with the above ability increases minion life.
+Minion life will regenerate slowly.
+* Will have an ability to heal minions using the player's own life.
+* The two toggle abilities can only be used when no minions are currently summoned
+* If possible, soul binding will affect sentries

+### Tier 3: Minion Master (weak idea - need something better for making minions interactive)
+* Gains more control over minions
+* An ability to teleport minions to the cursor
+* An toggle ability that keeps minions near the player.
+This can be used to allow grounded ranged minions to be used in the air (e.g., tiki) or to keep minions together when moving.
+* An ability that actively commands minions... possibly by throwing them at your enemies.
+This ability would have a per-minion cooldown.
+Perhaps the ability would select the minion nearest the cursor and then throw them in the direction that you move the mouse?
+The goal of the ability would be to have more control over which enemies are being dealt damage and to offer a new way of dealing minion damage.
+While a minion is being thrown, it would not be attacking normally.
+Minions with collision damage would lose this while being thrown to prevent dealing both hits.
+Distance travelled could increase the damage.
+* If possible, these abilities will affect sentries

+### Tier 3: Sentry Class?? (might not be made)
+* Passive (or toggle) to allow sentries to be placed in the air
+* Ability that spawns several sentries in a vertical line that attack for a few seconds before disappearing.
+The sentry placed could be from whichever sentry weapon you held most recently.

+### Tier 3: Maybe a spirit/necromancer class?

+# Trickery
+### Tier 2: Rogue
+* Damage Scaling:
+  * all damage types with a bonus for close-range hits
+* Ability 1: Stealth
+  * Toggle ability
+  * Drains mana while active
+  * Reduces movement speed (no reduction at later levels - might even gain a movement speed bonus)
+  * You cannot enter stealth if an enemy is nearby
+  * Reduces aggro, making enemies unlikely to target you
+  * Removed by taking or dealing damage

+### Tier 3: Assassin (work in progress)
+* Scales all damage types EXCEPT minion (because the core mechanic does not work with minions)
+* Specializes in stealth attacks and one-on-one
+* Attacks from stealth to deal bonus damage
+* Might gain bonus damage for hitting from behind
+* The stealth attack would deal more damage the closer you are to the target (but does work with projectiles)
+* Maybe an ability to mark a target (more damage to this target but less to others), use again to remove mark
+* Maybe a shadow step ability to warp beside the enemy nearest the cursor (require line of sight)

+### Tier 3: Shadow (concept nearly complete)
+* Scales all damage types (including minion)
+* Specializes in escaping danger while trapping enemies
+* Ability 1: Shadow
+  * Creates a shadow at the current location
+  * Shadow vanishes if you get too far away - show a projectile return to the player to make it obvious that this has happened
+  * Draw an indicator with the direction of the shadow to make it more intuitive
+  * Cast again to switch places with the shadow
+  * Shadow can be destroyed by enemies
+  * While you have a Shadow, it duplicates any attacks but you and the Shadow deal only 60% damage
+* Ability 2: Shadow Trap
+  * Consume the shadow to inflict a status on nearby targets that holds them in place and reduces their defense
+    * Might instead slow bosses and knockback-immune targets
+* Might need something more - maybe enhancements to the tier 2 abilities

+### Tier 3: Maybe a poison/bleed class?
+* Portion of damage inflicted as damage-over-time instead?

 # Utility (all damage types)
 ### Tier 2: Traveler